mpaglia0/Iudas/README.md

 [**Tipue Search**](https://github.com/pelican-plugins/tipue-search) is no more active so it has been replaced by [**Lunr.js**](https://github.com/olivernn/lunr.js).

+(TODPO) Try the new search Pelican plugin developed with Stork

 ### Static Comments Plus

 **For ethical/privacy reasons DISQUS comment system has been removed**.